Muhammad Shamim Khan

-- Specialist Advisory Committee (SAC) in Urology
+- Specialist Advisory Committee (SAC) in urology

-- Joint Committee Higher Surgical Training (JCHST) - simulation group
+- Joint Committee Higher Surgical Training (JCHST) simulation group

-- BAUS Executive Committee on Oncology and Standard Setting Panel Intercollegiate Board in Urology.
+- BAUS Executive Committee on Oncology and Standard Setting Panel Intercollegiate Board in Urology

-Muhammed is an examiner in urology for the Royal College of Surgeons, the lead in undergraduate urology and co-lead for the surgical BSc at King's College London.
+He is an examiner in urology for the Royal College of Surgeons, the lead in undergraduate urology and co-lead for the surgical BSc at King's College London.